Cryptinterested/finary-ops-assessment/README.md

 ## The four decisions (Mission 1)

 1. Risk cases (`compliance_file`, `withdrawal_hold`) jump the queue, in two tiers
-2. Every case type gets a named owner, and a deadline the data sets — not a round number
+2. Every case type gets a named owner (per speciality), and a deadline for the data sets
 3. Version changes are tracked continuously, with a real gate: at least 10 failures on each side before a rate is trusted.
 Roll back or fix
 4. A real, specific reason required at execution, not the generic placeholder the system already logs and hides today